ConnerSwineford/CramerDB_R/README.md

 That's it!
 The function detects your operating system (macOS, Linux, or Windows) and installs [gum CLI](https://github.com/charmbracelet/gum) automatically.

 **What you get with gum:**
-- 🎨 Azure blue styled headers and output
+- 🎨 Color styled headers and output
 - 📊 Real-time progress bars for fetch pagination and bulk operations
-- ✓ Success/warning/error indicators with colors
+- ✓ Success/warning/error indicators
 - 🎯 Beautiful formatted tables for endpoints

 **Check installation:**